Discovering Predictable Latent Factors for Time Series Forecasting: Experiments

 For long-term series forecasting, we follow the auto-tuning strategy of \cite{DBLP:journals/corr/abs-2201-12886}.
 The learning rate is sampled between $[1e-4, 5e-4]$, and the input size is sampled from $\{k\times H|1\leq k \leq 10\}$.
+We emphasize the prediction loss for long-term series forecasting to enable the model to concentrate more on generating relatively hard-to-predict long-term data by multiplying the losses with $1e-3$ except for the prediction loss.
 Actually, from our experiments, the longer $H$ the better, but for computational sufficiency, the experimental results reported in this paper are done by limiting $H<2000$.
 The sampling rates (dilation rates) of different datasets contain 1, and others are chosen from basic time units, such as hour, day, week, and year.
 The sequence model is selected from $\{$LSTMs, GRUs$\}$ for different tasks.
 The task-specific decoder is a 2-layer MLP, where the top layer is for the prediction generation and the bottom layer has 128-dimensional nodes with the ReLU activation.
-Because different variables at the same time step often represent homogeneous semantics in many datasets, we directly conduct univariate prediction for this task.
-Note that the state-of-the-art method N-HITS \cite{DBLP:journals/corr/abs-2201-12886} also treats the task as the univariate prediction.
-However, our method is more suitable for multivariate prediction, we embed each 1-dimensional time series into $\{8,16,32\}$-dimensional sequential data using 3-kernel 1D convolution without the bias term.
-To ensure a stable optimization, we conduct data normalization within each mini-batch.
-Specifically, before feeding the data into the proposed network, we calculate the mean and variance of all the data in the mini-batch and normalize the data with the two statistics.
-After generating the prediction via the model, we reverse the normalization of the predicted data by multiplying the variance and then adding the mean value calculated at the very beginning to obtain the final prediction.
+Because different variables at the same time step often represent homogeneous semantics in long-term forecasting datasets, we directly conduct univariate prediction following \cite{DBLP:journals/corr/abs-2201-12886,DBLP:conf/iclr/NieNSK23,DBLP:conf/aaai/ZengCZ023}. { Actually, our method is more suitable for multivariate inputs, so we embed each 1-dimensional time series into $\{8,16,32\}$-dimensional sequential data using the patching operation following \cite{DBLP:conf/iclr/NieNSK23} but setting the stride to 1. } To enable stable optimization, we perform data normalization within each mini-batch.
+Specifically, before feeding data into the proposed network, we calculate the mean and variance of all data in the mini-batch and normalize using these statistics.
+After generating predictions via the model, we reverse the normalization of predicted data by multiplying by the variance and adding the mean calculated initially to obtain the final prediction.